echo-bravo-yahoo/m-cutie-t/README.md

 Once you have it configured to your liking, you can install it to systemctl so it's run on startup and restarted on crash.
 First, modify `./config/cutie.service` to confirm that the `WorkingDirectory` and `user` fields are correct, then run `npm add-service`.

+### Mental model for using `cutie`

+There are not very many parts to a `cutie` installation, but they look like this:

+- A linux computer (optionally with some sensors attached)
+  - With `cutie` installed (optionally installed as a sysctl service)
+    - With a config file consisting of:
+      - Connection configs, which define what data stores `cutie` can reach and what information it needs to reach them.
+To actually use a Connection, you'll need a Connection config and an Input or Output config - the Connection config contains the settings required to reach the data store at all, and the Input/Output configs contain the settings for that particular task.
+      - Tasks, a description of one 'input, transform, output' pipeline.
+This usually represents some discrete sensor or task and contains Input, Transformation, and Output configs.
+        - Input configs, which define what remote data sources and local sensors `cutie` should watch for changes in.
+        - Transformation configs, which define how `cutie` should transform Messages after an Input but before an Output.
+        - Output configs, which define destinations for cutie to send data to.
+These can be intermediate or final destinations.

 ### To-do

 - [ ] Add log rotation to cutie service file